gael-pri/wns-deploy/README.md

 continuous deployment 104

- We are Good for logs !!
+ We are Good for logs step 1 !!